Why Mom Should Be The Sports Coach

 It is a complicated issue, but clearly, while college athletics has grown, the pool of qualified female candidates has not kept pace.
 That kind of void signals a lack of role models.
 We may have taught our daughters to stop putting “Princess” on the line next to “What do you want to be when you grow up?”
 (Which is, by the way, a position you can only marry into for which the competition is supremely fierce) but it appears not enough girls are putting “Coach” on their dream list.

 It starts at the elementary level.
 There are endless benefits when Mom signs up to coach.
-Take in the scene from an eight year old girl’s perspective.
-There is Mom using STEM skills that many girls by fourth grade have convinced themselves are “for boys”.
-Watch Mom using math to crunch numbers and create meaningful statistics, employing technology and smart boards to break down video and create scouting reports and organizing the economics of efficient team travel.
-Our daughters need to see Mom under pressure from a fourth down situation, facing conflict (even initiating it!) disputing a call with a referee, negotiating a playoff schedule that will benefit her team.
+Take in the scene from an eight-year-old girl’s perspective.
+There is a Mom using STEM skills that many girls by fourth grade have convinced themselves are “for boys.”
+Watch Mom using math to crunch numbers and create meaningful statistics, employing technology and smart boards to break down video and create scouting reports, and organizing the economics of efficient team travel.
+Our daughters need to see Mom under pressure from a fourth-down situation, facing conflict (even initiating it!), disputing a call with a referee, and negotiating a playoff schedule that will benefit her team.

 How do our daughters know what is possible for them if they don’t witness women lead in their most impressionable years?
 They.
 Need.
 To.
 See.
 Mom.
 Lead.
 Lead in the classroom, lead on the field, lead in scientific research, lead the country … it starts with teaching our daughters to lead in every opportunity they see.
 Coaching our children in their formative years will help break a gender barrier 20 years from now when they begin their professional lives.

 Note that I’m not talking only about mothers coaching their daughters’ teams; mothers need to be the sports coach for their boys as well.
 In what some neurologists call the “wet clay” brain years (5-10 years old), boys form many of their lifelong perceptions of gender roles.